This post was updated on September 16th, 2020.

 It was a few years ago that I was last in there.
 And I think there has been some controversy/drama over there but I’m not sure.
 Are there any other forums you have heard of that I should check out?

-5. TAKE ONLINE COURSES & WATCH VIDEOS TO LEARN POST PROCESSING
+5. TAKE ONLINE COURSES WITH CREATIVELIVE & WATCH VIDEOS TO LEARN PHOTOGRAPHY & POST PROCESSING

 I learned photoshop from a few places.

 - I also looked up Youtube videos for whatever help I needed.
+If I got stuck, I would look up a video.
 There are many amazing post-processors who will teach you a lot about how they do things, step by step.
+But if you can take a course from a pro, start there!
+You’ll get so many amazing tips from ACTUAL pros!

 - The best lessons I learned where from Damien Symonds.
 He taught me how to work with levels and I use what I learned EVERY SINGLE TIME I open up Photoshop.